Time-reversal symmetry breaking in charge density wave of CsV$_3$Sb$_5$ detected by polar Kerr effect: Results

-{\bf Spontaneous TRSB in the CDW phase evidenced by zero-field Kerr effect.} At last, we show the presence of non-zero polar Kerr angle at zero field, key feature of spontaneous TRSB and chiral CDW in \Cs.
-Figure~\ref{fig4}a shows the temperature dependence of \Kerr\ collected at zero field, during both cooling and warming. \Kerr\ fluctuates around zero by $\pm0.2$~µrad at high temperature and becomes finite below \Tcdw, indicating the spontaneous TRSB in the CDW state.
+{\bf Spontaneous TRSB in the CDW phase evidenced by zero-field Kerr effect.} At last, we discuss the presence of non-zero polar Kerr angle at zero field, key feature of spontaneous TRSB and chiral CDW in \Cs.
+The data collected at zero field shows \Kerr\ fluctuates around zero by $\pm0.2$~µrad at high temperature and becomes finite below \Tcdw, indicating the spontaneous TRSB in the CDW state.
 We observed that the magnitude and the sign of \Kerr\ vary for each measurement.
 We repeated this measurement with different optical power and observed similar behaviour.
 This can be well-explained by random formation of TRSB domains after zero-field-cooling (ZFC).
 In addition, the magnitude of \Kerr\ tends to grow at a temperature lower than \Tcdw, probably due to the growth of domain sizes towards low temperature.

 In order to obtain clearer TRSB signal and examine the presence of TRSB domains, we performed “field training” experiments to align them.
 We cooled the sample across \Tcdw\ under a perpendicular magnetic field, set the field to zero at low temperature, and then collected data upon zero-field-warming (ZFW).
-Figure~\ref{fig4}b displays multiple sets of data after $\pm1$~T field training.
 At $T>T_{\rm CDW}$, the data fluctuate around zero.
-Below \Tcdw, the positive-field training yields positive \Kerr\ and vice versa.
-Such trends are fully reproducible among all the runs performed.
 The successful field training implies that the domains are aligned by the magnetic field and that a residual moment persists after removing the field.
-Comparing Fig.~\ref{fig4}a and b, we note that the magnitude of \Kerr\ without training is in the range $\pm1$~µrad, while \Kerr\ after field training reaches $\sim2$~µrad in some runs at low temperature.
+Moreover, the magnitude of \Kerr\ without training is in the range $\pm1$~µrad, while \Kerr\ after field training reaches $\sim2$~µrad in some runs at low temperature.
 This shows how field training effectively aligns TRSB domains.
 The non-zero \Kerr\ and the training effect can be well interpreted as a consequence of TRSB in the CDW state, possibly with a transition temperature $T_{\rm TRSB}\approx$~\Tcdw.